 About a third of all parents report teeth grinding in their children, but most kids outgrow the practice.
 Dentures can mask the problem in older adults, and some people have this problem throughout life.

-If you are suffering from bruxism, contact Rivers + Tanner Family Dentistry for an exam and treatment.
+If you are suffering from bruxism, contact Rivers + West Family Dentistry for an exam and treatment.
 Save your teeth from further damage, and get tips on how to manage the stress that leads to grinding.
 Call us today to schedule your appointment.